dhrumil-vaseta/Guess-game/README.md

 # Guess the right number game!
 Uses while loop and if and else statements.
-User has to guess the secret number in 3 guesses.
+Player has to guess the secret number (completely random ranging from 0 to 10) in 3 guesses.
 If they are able to do it, then they win.
-If they take more than 3 guesses, then they lose!
+If they take more than 3 guesses, they lose!